 Preparation of the fuel and air mixture was done in the carburetor.
-A suitable carburetor to match with the engine capacity was mounted on the inlet manifold.
+A suitable carburetor to be matched with the engine capacity was mounted on the inlet manifold.
 Figure 2 shows the location of the carburetor on the engine.

-2.1.4 Dual circuit cooling test rig
+2.1.3 Dual circuit cooling test rig

 The existing conventional cooling system was modified for dual circuit cooling.
-As stated earlier the coolant flow from the lower cylinder block was stopped by placing a blind plate sandwiched between two engine head gaskets with the block on the lower side and the head on top.
-Water passage was provided with its entry at the lowest section of the cylinder block, similar to the conventional system, but an outlet was provided at a point 100mm above the bottom dead centre.
-Similarly, a separate inlet to the head was provided, and the outlet for the coolant in the cylinder head was the same as that for conventional engine cooling system.
+As stated earlier the coolant flow from the lower cylinder block was stopped by placing a blind plate sandwiched between two engine head gaskets with the block on the lower side and the head on the top.
+Water passage was provided with its entry at the lowest section of the cylinder block, similar to the conventional system, but an outlet was provided at a point 100 mm above the bottom dead centre.
+Similarly, a separate inlet to the head was provided, and the outlet for the coolant in the cylinder head was the same as that the conventional engine cooling system.
 The coolant supply inlets to both the circuits were fitted with an individual rotameters to observe the coolant flow rate to the two circuits.
-The block coolant circuit was provided with heated coolant input to manipulate and increase coolant temperature in the block, as shown in figure 1.
+The block coolant circuit was provided with the heated coolant input to manipulate and increase coolant temperature in the block, as shown in Figure 1.
 All supply lines were regulated with the valves to control the flow rate.
-Similarly, figure 1 and figure 2 show the coolant inlet and outlet temperature pockets which were provided to monitor these temperatures.
+Similarly, Figure 1 and Figure 2 show the coolant inlet and outlet temperature pockets which were provided to monitor these temperatures.

-2.2 Test Procedure
+2.2 Test procedure

 Before conducting the test on the cooling system the ignition timing was optimized for maximum brake torque and the tuning of the carburetor was done to optimize the bsfc.
 The optimization results are not shown here.
 Tests were conducted in steps in the range 5% to 85% of the rated load conditions.
-These tests were carried out with controlled cooling of the cylinder head without any significant temperature change from the values obtained during the tests conducted with conventional system.
+These tests were carried out with controlled cooling of the cylinder head without any significant temperature change from the values obtained during the tests conducted with the conventional system.
 However, the cylinder block temperature was maintained at desired higher wall temperature to conduct the test.
 Keeping the cooling rate in the head nearly fixed, the block outlet temperature was set to an increased level.
-The bsfc was reduced and the exhaust emissions of CO and HC were also reduced.
-The procedure adapted for the tests at part load conditions involved first setting the coolant temperature, leaving the cylinder head at 10° C lower than the conventional system.
-All tests reported here were conducted at 1500 ± 15 rpm.
+The bsfc was reduced as will as the exhaust emissions of CO and HC.
+The procedure adapted for the tests at part load conditions involved first setting the coolant temperature, leaving the cylinder head at 10°C lower than the conventional system.
+The coolant temperature entering the block was then set which gave the desired cylinder wall temperature.
+All tests reported here were conducted at (1500±15) r/min.
 Engine speed was maintained by adjusting the throttle valve on the carburetor, as the engine was loaded by a Heenan Froud hydraulic dynamometer.